ccurro/sourceSepCNN/README.md

-Source Seperation of Neural Networks
+Source Seperation with Neural Networks
 ------------------------------------

 Work in Progress